Dzongkha vs Kurdish

 Dzongkha vs Kurdish Difficulty

 The Dzongkha vs Kurdish difficulty level basically depends on the number of Dzongkha Alphabets and Kurdish Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Dzongkha and Kurdish are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Dzongkha and Kurdish, which language is harder to learn?
-Time required to learn Dzongkha is Not Available while to learn Kurdish time required is 4 weeks.
+Time required to learn Dzongkha is 38 weeks while to learn Kurdish time required is 4 weeks.